adriancorrendo/metrica/README.md

 <!-- badges: end -->

-The goal of the *metrica* package is to offer users of point-forecast models a toolbox with a wide spectrum of goodness of fit and error metrics (+40) accounting for different aspects of the agreement between predicted and observed values.
-Also, some basic visualization functions to assess models performance (e.g. scatter with regression line;
-Bland-Altman plot) are provided in customizable format (ggplot).
+The goal of the *metrica* package is to offer users of point-forecast simulation models (e.g. APSIM, DSSAT, DNDC, Machine Learning) a toolbox with a wide spectrum of goodness of fit and error metrics (+40) accounting for different aspects of the agreement between predicted and observed values.
+Also, some basic visualization functions to assess models performance (e.g. scatter with regression line; Bland-Altman plot) are provided in customizable format (ggplot).

 <img src="man/figures/metrica_logo.png" align="right" height="150" style="float:right; height:150px;">
 <br/>